History of Bolivia (1964–1982): Gueiler interim presidency, 1980 election, and military juntas

 Lidia Gueiler Tejada was appointed interim president on November 16, 1979.
 Gueiler was head of the Chamber of Deputies and a veteran Revolutionary Nationalist Movement politician and became the first female leader of Bolivia.
 The following June, Gueiler presided over the 1980 Bolivian general election, the third in three years.
 The parties of the left gained a clear majority of the vote.
 Although no presidential candidate secured a majority of the popular vote, former president Hernán Siles Zuazo and his Democratic and Popular Unity (Unidad Democrática y Popular, UDP) coalition alone got 38% of the votes; Siles was thus favored to win the presidency by congressional ballot on August 6, 1980.

 The congressional ballot process was disrupted on July 17, 1980, by the violent military coup of General Luis García Meza, cousin of the deposed president Gueiler, who fled the country.
-Reportedly financed by cocaine traffickers and supported by European mercenaries recruited by Klaus Barbie, former Gestapo chief in Lyon, and Stefano Delle Chiaie, Italian neo-fascist, the coup began the rule of the first Junta of Commanders of the Armed Forces, one of the darkest periods in Bolivian history.
+Reportedly financed by cocaine traffickers such as Roberto Suárez Gómez and supported by European mercenaries recruited by Klaus Barbie, former Gestapo chief in Lyon, and Stefano Delle Chiaie, Italian neo-fascist, the coup began the rule of the first Junta of Commanders of the Armed Forces, one of the darkest periods in Bolivian history.
 Arbitrary arrest by paramilitary units, torture, and disappearances, with the assistance of Argentine advisers, destroyed the opposition.
 Government involvement in cocaine trafficking resulted in international isolation for Bolivia.
 Cocaine exports reportedly totaled US$850 million in the 1980–81 period of the García Meza regime, twice the value of official government exports.
 The "coca dollars" were used to buy military officers' silence or active support.
 But García Meza, who failed to gain support in the military, faced repeated coup attempts and was pressured to resign on August 4, 1981.

 The ruthlessness, extreme corruption, and international isolation of the García Meza government completely demoralized and discredited the military; many officers wanted to return to democracy.
 However, the second Junta of Commanders of the Armed forces (led by General Celso Torrelio Villa) was reluctant to call for elections.